Meivazhi: The Yugas

-During Man's initial days on Earth, known as the Satya Yuga, Mankind was well aware of their astral descent and Mankind was very successful in conquering Satan and returning to Heaven in their Astral Form.
-However, as the Treta Yuga and the Dvapara Yuga passed, Satan's influence had grown exponentially leading to widespread corruption, chaos and destruction.
-Eventually, the Mankind was completely corrupted by Satan with materialistic pleasures, lust and greed, provoking them to commit evil deeds, and making them forget their origins.
+During Adam and Eve's initial days on Earth, known as the Satya Yuga, humanity was well aware of their astral descent, and humanity was very successful in conquering Satan's influence, breaking the cycle of birth and death, and returning to heaven in their Astral Form.
+However, as the Treta Yuga and the Dvapara Yuga passed, Satan's influence had grown exponentially, leading to widespread ignorance, corruption, chaos, and destruction.
+Eventually, humanity had completely forgotten penance and was completely corrupted by Satan, provoking them to commit evil deeds and making them forget their origins in pursuit of materialistic pleasures, lust, and greed.

-It is stated in the Volume "Kodayuda Koor", that the Kali Yuga had begun when the Mahabharata War started.
-It was the first war between mankind, where mankind had completely forgotten their Astral origins and fought amongst themselves over lust and petty earthly materialistic possessions due to the corruption caused by Satan.
-It is stated that after the beginning of Kali Yuga, the mankind had completely forgotten the Superior God within themselves, with absolutely no clue of their astral origins.
-Thus, mankind was trapped in a cycle of birth and rebirth, under Satan's deceptions and illusions, without reaching their true heavenly form.
-According to the Meivazhi religion, the biggest sin a man could commit on Earth is "forgetting the presence of the Superior God within Man's lowly earth form", and all the debts owed by mankind to the Superior God.
+It is stated in the Volume "Kodayuda Koor" that the Kali Yuga had begun when the Mahabharata War started.
+It was the first war between humanity, where humanity had completely forgotten their Astral origins and fought amongst themselves over lust and petty earthly materialistic possessions due to the corruption caused by Satan.
+It is stated that after the beginning of Kali Yuga, humanity had completely forgotten the Superior God within themselves, with absolutely no clue of their astral origins.
+Thus, the entire humanity was trapped in a cycle of birth and rebirth under Satan's deceptions and illusions, with no means to reach their true heavenly form.
+According to the Meivazhi religion, the biggest sin a man could commit on Earth is "forgetting the presence of the Superior God within Man's lowly earth form", and all the debts humanity owes to the Superior God.

-The Meivazhi religion teaches that throughout the Satya Yuga, Treta Yuga and the Dvapara Yuga, nearly 33 Crores men had conquered the deceptions of Satan and attained their true heavenly form, returning to heaven.
-Further, that throughout the Yugas, nearly 1,24,000 men, known as the Nabis or prophets, had returned or stayed on Earth to assist mankind in breaking the cycle of birth and rebirth, and regain their true heavenly form.
-However, it is stated that many of the Nabis who came down to Earth during the Dvapara Yuga were ridiculed by the ignorant mankind and far worse, in the initial days of the Kali Yuga, many such Nabis were even tortured by such ungrateful mankind, under the influence of Satan.
-As such, a majority of mankind had fallen as prey to Satan, with absolutely no clue about their identity or their purpose in life.
+The Meivazhi religion teaches that throughout the Satya Yuga, Treta Yuga, and the Dvapara Yuga, nearly 33 Crore of Mankind had conquered Satan's deceptions and attained their true heavenly form, returning to heaven.
+Further, throughout the Yugas, nearly 1,24,000 men, known as the Nabis or prophets, had returned to Earth or remained there to assist humanity in breaking the cycle of birth and rebirth and in regaining their true heavenly form.
+However, it is stated that many of the Nabis who came down to Earth during the Dvapara Yuga were ridiculed by the ignorant humanity.
+In the initial days of the Kali Yuga, many such Nabis were even tortured by such ungrateful humanity, under the influence of Satan.
+As such, a majority of humanity had fallen as prey to Satan, with absolutely no clue about their identity or their purpose in life.